bspiewa/xmc_api/README.md

 Simple implementation of Python REST API client for Extreme Networks Management Center NBI

 ## Requrements
-Both Python 2 and 3 are supported (tested on 2.7.18 and 3.9.0)
+Both Python 2 and 3 are supported (tested on 2.7.18 and 3.9.0).
+Install `requests` library if missing.

 ## Features
 * Support for user credentials (HTTP Basic Authentication)